SteffenBlake/LlamaSharp-Practice/README.md

 3. console will give you the port the dashboard is running on, open this up to get info on every running microservice
 4. You likely will want to open up the Svelte chat client's port, in order to start interacting with the frontend

+Note: If you are connecting from a different machine and thus using a host other than localhost, you'll need to follow the steps below.
+Aspire doesn't support this behavior out of the box, and thus 1 extra step has to be done to enable the YARP dev proxy service ("DevProxy")

+## Enabling proxying to machine's host (IE for connecting to Aspire apps from a secondary machine/mobile phone/etc)
+1. `cd` into the Apphost project
+2. Execute `dotnet user-secrets set "YARP:Host" "$(hostname)"` (works in bash and powershell!)
+3. Instead of using the various URLs you see on the microservices on the dashboard, scroll down to the now added "DEVPROXY" service, and expand it's URLs section.
+Use these URLs instead to connect to the various services, as they have been proxied via a minimalist YARP project.

+Note you can also substitute `$(hostname)` with some other hostname as you like, IE if you have a custom DNS or whatever setup in your network.

 ## Architecture

 ### AIPractice.AppHost